Create Excel and PDF documents from Plumsail Forms in Power Automate

 You can use our ready form template for a stationery order request as well.

-To create your own form, follow this link to learn more about how to design Plumsail Web Forms.
+To create your own form, see how to design Plumsail Web Forms.

 Understanding Internal Names of Form’s fields

 It’s crucial to understand the Internal Names of Form’s fields.
 They must correspond to tokens in a template.
-You can set internal names for Form’s fields in its general propeties:
+You can set internal names for Form’s fields in its general properties:

 Our data table’s name is items.
 And its columns have their names as well - Product and Quantity.